Zoharei Chama Synagogue: History

 The tall, narrow building, which towers over the neighboring structures, was constructed by Rabbi Shmuel Levy, an American tailor who immigrated to Israel from the United States at the beginning of the 20th century.
 In 1906 he purchased a one-story house in the Mahane Yehuda neighborhood on Jaffa Road with the intention of adding to it in stages and providing rooms for immigrants as a public service.
 He raised money for the construction in America by selling lottery tickets for 20 francs apiece, awarding two grand prizes of 2,000 francs each and other prizes of 1,000, 500, 100, 50, and 20 francs.
 The tickets depicted the planned three-story building with a fourth-floor attic and fifth-floor gallery, together with pictures of the Four Holy Cities in Jewish tradition—Jerusalem, Hebron, Tiberias and Safed—and a written description of Levy's goals to build a synagogue, study hall and hostel.

 Completed in stages from 1908 to 1917, Levy's three-story stone building with attic and gallery was the tallest in Jerusalem for its time.
 After construction was complete, Levy consecrated the upper floor as the Zoharei Chama (Sunrise) Synagogue for worshippers who prayed at sunrise (vasikin) and also provided a beth midrash called Shoneh Halakhos (literally, "Review of Jewish Laws").
 The Tiferet Zion V'yerushalayim (Glory of Zion and Jerusalem) Hostel on the lower floors accommodated 50 guests.
 The large sundial was added later to the fourth-story façade.

 In 1927 the fifth-floor gallery collapsed during an earthquake.
 In 1941, an electrical short circuit ignited a fire that spread throughout the building, destroying the gallery and damaging the rest of the building together with the sundial and clocks.

 In 1980 the Jerusalem municipality restored the façade and reconstructed the sundial.
 The Zoharei Chama Synagogue is now the only tenant.
 While there is only one minyan for Shacharit at sunrise (vasikin), there afternoon and evening prayer services held one after another on the first floor, and early evening prayer services (from Plag Hamincha) conducted on the second floor.
 While Shacharit (as well as all minyanim on Shabbat) are according to Nusach Ashkenaz, weekday Mincha and Maariv may be prayed according to the chazzan's own custom, and in practice most of these minyanim are according to the Sephardic practice.
-Except on special occasions such as the reading of Shabbat Zachor and the reading of the megillah on Purim, women are not allowed in the synagogue.
+On weekdays, women are not allowed in the synagogue; on Shabbat, women are allowed to pray in the side room, and on special occasions such as the reading of Shabbat Zachor, the reading of the megillah on Purim and High Holidays, there is an expanded women's section.
 The building also has a "Shabbat siren" posted on its roof, which alerts residents to the time of lighting Shabbat candles.